 South Korea is known for its memorable festivals.
-While many of these festivals have been canceled due to COVID, it is only a matter of time before they are all fully open.
 What makes South Korean festivals so special is that they offer something different for every traveler.
-However, all the festivals incorporate a bit of South Korea’s rich and unique culture.
-We arranged the list according to the time it takes place so feel free to check back often to see which festival will be coming up.
+However, all the festivals incorporate some of South Korea’s rich and unique culture.
+We arranged the list according to the time it takes place, so feel free to check back often to see which festival will be coming up.
 While there are hundreds of festivals in Korea, we narrowed the list down to the best of the best.
 We will continue to update the list if we come across any other festivals in Korea worth adding to the list.

 Hwacheon Sancheoneo Ice Festival